Cross-selling: Professional services

 Broadly speaking, cross-selling takes three forms.
 First, while servicing an account, the product or service provider may hear of an additional need, unrelated to the first, that the client has and offer to meet it.
 Thus, for example, in conducting an audit, an accountant is likely to learn about a range of needs for tax services, for valuation services and others.
-To the degree that regulations allow, the accounts may be able to sell services that meet these needs.
+To the degree that regulations allow, the accountants may be able to sell services that meet these needs.
 This kind of cross-selling helped major accounting firms to expand their businesses considerably.
 Because of the potential for abuse, this kind of selling by auditors has been greatly curtailed under the Sarbanes-Oxley Act.

 Selling add-on services is another form of cross-selling.
 That happens when a supplier convinces a customer that it can enhance the value of its service by buying another from a different part of the supplier's company.
 When one buys an appliance, the salesperson will offer to sell insurance beyond the terms of the warranty.
 Though common, that kind of cross-selling can leave a customer feeling poorly used.
 The customer might ask the appliance salesperson why he needs insurance on a brand new refrigerator, "Is it really likely to break in just nine months?"

 The third kind of cross-selling can be called selling a solution.
 In this case, the customer buying air conditioners is sold a package of both the air conditioners and installation services.
 The customer can be considered buying relief from the heat, unlike just air conditioners.